-The Company's credit risk is primarily attributable to cash and cash equivalents and receivables included in amounts receivable and prepaid expenses.
+The Company's credit risk is primarily attributable to cash and cash equivalents.
 The Company has no significant concentration of credit risk arising from operations.
-Financial instruments included in amounts receivable consist of goods and services tax due from the Federal Government of Canada.
-Management believes that the credit risk concentration with respect to financial instruments included in amounts receivable is remote.
+Management believes that the credit risk concentration with respect to financial instruments included in cash and cash equivalents is remote.